 The announcement was a victory for companies like Chevron and Exxon that had long sought to keep their payments to the U.S. government secret.

 EarthRights, along with other watchdog groups, sent a letter in February calling for then-Secretary of State Rex Tillerson to recuse himself from any involvement in decisions related to extractive industry transparency given his personal role in lobbying against the SEC’s extractive industry payment transparency regulations while he was CEO of ExxonMobil.

 PWYP-US and other civil society members who had been involved in the USEITI implementation process filed a formal grievance with the international EITI board calling for Chevron and Exxon to be removed from the EITI Board.
 Companies on the board are required to commit to supporting the implementation of the EITI Standard, but it was clear that Exxon and Chevron had actively sought to undermine the standard in the United States.

-The Government filed its Answers to both complaints.
+In August, the Government filed its answers to both complaints.

 In September, The parties filed a Joint Status Report in which the Government agreed that the Interior Department would turn over thousands of documents by the end of October 2022, and another batch of documents in December 2022.
 The Government further indicated that Treasury was conducting a new round of searches and believes there may be an individual with responsive documents.